Finding the Best Places to Retire Since 2006!

 Is California Considered Tax Friendly for Retirement?
 No

 Cons: The threat of wildfires is very real.
 In 2007, fires caused widespread evacuations and destroyed 200 homes on the east side of the city.
+A fire in 2018 blackened surrounding hills.
 The earthquake risk is 670% higher than the national average.

 Notes: Fallbrook is racially mixed, nearly evenly split between Hispanics and whites.
 Tourists come in the summer, and some residents complain about noise from Camp Pendleton.
 The city has grown by 40% within the last decade or two.